Cecilapp/Cecil/docs/4-Configuration.md

 - A list of [locales code](configuration/locale-codes.md) is avalaible
 :::

-#### Localize configuration variables
+#### Localize configuration options

-To localize configuration variables you must store them under the `config` key.
+To localize configuration options you must store them under the `config` key of the language.

 _Example:_